Benefit Enrolment Process

 Note: temporary relief appointments are not eligible for Long Term Disability benefits

 Employees in Qatar are not eligible to participate in the MaPS Flexible Group Benefits Plan.
-MaPS employees in Qatar have core coverage equivalent to Health Option 3 and Dental Option 3 in addition to coverage under the Canadian Expatriate Medical Care plan.
+MaPS employees in Qatar have expatriate medical coverage in addition to core health and dental coverage.

 The University of Calgary will provide the same amount of credits based on your dependent status regardless if you are working full-time or part-time as long as you are considered an eligible employee.